MaxPiLab/handson-iot-raspberrypi/doc/introducttion_to_rpi.md

 The Raspberry Pi was created in Febuary 2012 by the Raspberry Pi Foundation, Oringially setup to promote and teach basic computer science in schools and colleges around the UK.

-The products were so popular due to their low cost they were efficient and durable which made them easy to modify and crate projects on, The device ran Linux a popular OS for developers due to it being open-source.
+The products were so popular due to their **low cost**,**efficiency** and durable which made them easy to modify and crate projects on.
+The device ran on **Linux**, a popular OS for developers, due to it being open-source.

 ### Where does the name Raspberry Pi come from?

 Raspberry is a reference to a fruit naming tradition in the old days of microcomputers.
 A lot of computer companies were named after fruit like Apple, BlackBerry, Apricot and more...

-The word ‘Pi’ is because the team behind the Raspberry Pi actually started working on developing a board that can run Python Programming Language and they further improvised from their goal and ended up designing a general-purpose computer.
+The word ‘Pi’ is because the team behind the Raspberry Pi actually started working on developing a board that can run **Python Programming** Language and they further improvised from their goal and ended up designing a general-purpose computer.

-On the Raspberry Pi website they created 2 images that could be installed easily onto a sd card which would then act as the OS for the device, one of the images was based off of Debian a popular lightweight Linux OS and was called Raspbian, the other was called Raspbmc and was based off the popular media centre software Kodi (Formally known as XBMC).
+On the Raspberry Pi website they created 2 images that could be installed easily onto a sd card which would then act as the OS for the device, one of the images was based off of Debian a popular lightweight Linux OS and was called **Raspbian**, the other was called **Raspbmc** and was based off the popular media centre software Kodi (Formally known as XBMC).

 <p align="center">